 Weeknight meals are always a challenge for us.
-With homework, soccer practice, and the like, we’re just pressed to get a home-cooked meal on the table in all the busyness.
+With homework, football practice, golf lessons, and the like, we’re just pressed to get a home-cooked meal on the table in all the busyness.

-I love to use a large cast iron skillet for this, but a nonstick skillet, stainless steel skillet, or even a wok will work just fine.
-Just be sure to preheat your stainless and wok well before adding the oil.
+Tip #1: Skillet Recommendations – I love to use a large cast iron skillet for this, but a nonstick skillet, stainless steel skillet, or even a wok will work just fine.
+Just be sure to preheat your chosen pan well before adding the oil.